wp-plugins/confident-captcha/readme.txt

 == Screenshots ==

-1. Confident CAPTCHA default.
-2. Confident CAPTCHA with logo.
-3. Confident CAPTCHA with logo and billboard.
+1. Confident CAPTCHA with Logo and Billboard

-4. Confident CAPTCHA alternate grid size.
-5. Confident CAPTCHA on mobile device.
+== ATTENTION ==
+To install our CAPTCHA you have to follow instructions in Installation tab.
+Otherwise the CAPTCHA won't work correctly.